How to Steal Reasoning Without Reasoning Traces: Background and Related Work

 A separate line of work studies leakage of inference-time inputs.
 Model inversion infers information about the inputs given just the outputs of black-box models \citep{morris2024language}.
 Prompt inversion is a special case where only part of the input (e.g., system prompt) is secret and can be extracted via adversarial queries \citep{zhang2024effective}, or prompt inversion methods \citep{zhang2024extracting,yang2024prsa}.

-\textbf{Model distillation and capability stealing.} Model distillation is a general technique for transferring capabilities from a teacher model to a student model.
-In cooperative settings, the model developer has full or partial access to the teacher and trains a student to match the teacher’s outputs or predictive distributions \citep{hinton2015distilling}.
-Similar techniques can be applied in adversarial settings, where an attacker seeks to transfer capabilities from a deployed model using limited external access.
-This \emph{capability stealing} \citep{tramer2016stealing,orekondy2019knockoff} is typically performed under black-box access, where the attacker observes only the model's outputs and has no access to its internal states, parameters, or training data.
+\textbf{Model distillation and capability stealing.} Model distillation transfers capabilities from a teacher model to a student model.
+In cooperative settings, the student has full or partial access to the teacher and aims to match its outputs or predictive distributions \citep{hinton2015distilling}.
+In adversarial settings, an attacker seeks to transfer capabilities from a deployed model using limited external access.
+This \emph{capability stealing} was originally studied for image classifiers \citep{tramer2016stealing,orekondy2019knockoff} and extended to language models \citep{krishna2019thieves, wallace2020imitation}.
+The attack is typically performed under black-box access, where the attacker observes only the model's outputs and has no access to its internal states, parameters, or training data.

-The effectiveness of both distillation and capability stealing depend strongly on the information available from the teacher model.
-Training student models on teacher-generated reasoning traces (rather than final answers alone) leads to substantial gains on multi-step reasoning tasks \citep{wei2022chain,shridhar2023distilling}.
-Variants include partial reasoning supervision or skipping intermediate steps to balance cost and performance \citep{chen2025skip}. \textbf{In this paper, we focus on the setting where the teacher's reasoning traces are \underline{not} available}.
+The effectiveness of distillation and capability stealing depends strongly on the information available from the teacher model.
+Training student models on teacher-generated reasoning traces (rather than final answers alone) leads to substantial gains on reasoning tasks \citep{wei2022chain,shridhar2023distilling}.
+Variants include partial reasoning supervision or skipping intermediate steps to balance cost and performance \citep{chen2025skip}.
+We focus on the realistic setting where the teacher's reasoning traces are \textbf{not} available from the model API.